Assxios/Boot2root/writeup1.md

 lmezard:G!@M6f4Eatau{sF"
 ```

-*Additionally you could also start a reverse shell here, but I didn't bother with it.*
+*Additionally, you could also start a reverse shell here, but I didn't bother with it.*

-Finally we have new credentials!
+Finally, we have new credentials!
 They don't work for ssh, but they do for ftp.

 # Ftp
 Alright, let's log in to FTP with the new credentials.